 Tromp, M. 2006.
 Altered States.
 Albany NY: University of New York Press.

-Julie Mathias is the Head of Learning at the Old Operating Theatre Museum and Herb Garret.
+Julie Mathias is Education and Access Manager at the Old Operating Theatre Museum and Herb Garret.
 Her role includes convening the schools programs for students studying the “Medicine Through Time” series and related subjects.
 As a social historian Julie is interested in the history of ‘ordinary’ peoples’ experiences of health, illness, and death, and how investigating this fascinating phenomena enriches our present day understanding of our own bodies.